 A promotion typically means new responsibilities and potentially the ability to have a greater impact on the way things work.
 It’s important however, to avoid the temptation of changing everything you can.

 You might not have a lot of experience with some of your new responsibilities and it’s likely that the current methods are working well enough.
 Instead of trying to own your role by making everything yours, seek to learn as much as you can.
 This might mean asking team members how they feel about current processes or taking an online course in leadership and management before you transition into your new role.
-The Shaping Change Inner Circle provides the perfect solution for business professionals looking to improve their leadership skills.
+The Shaping Change Inner Circle provides the perfect solution for business professionals looking to improve their leadership skills, while organisations like Upskilled provide courses that help you up-level your professional training, such as this course, which offers a diploma of leadership and management.

 If you can, surround yourself with others in similar positions and take notes on how they run their team and implement changes.
 Many people struggle with change, especially when it’s coming from someone new who they may not trust yet.
 Focus on building relationships with your team and finding ways everyone can work together effectively.